superterran/legacy-dotcom-provisioner/_posts/2016-01-02-setting-up-logitech-mx-master-linux.markdown

 ![Keyboard Setting to Change to get Expose Thumb](./images/logitech_thumbbutton.png)

 The vertical scroll button is a little harder to configure.
 Personally, I want the vertical scroll to do page zooming.
-This is a little harder to setup.

-In Fedora 23, I install the following packages:
+In Fedora 23, I had to install the following packages:

 ```
 $ sudo dnf install xautomation xbindkeys
 ```

+xbindkeys is a daemon that lets you remap keybindings. xautomation contains xte, which is a little app that let's you emulate keystrokes.
+Using the two, we can remap the mouse buttons to simulate

 and give xbindkeys the following config:

 in the ~/.xbindkeysrc
 ```
-# Configuration for Logitech MX Master Vertical Scroll Zoom

   # Zoom Out
-  "xte 'keydown Control_L' 'key plus' 'keyup Control_L'"
+  "xte 'keydown Control_L' 'keydown Shift_L' 'key plus' 'keyup Shift_L' 'keyup Control_L'"
     b:6

   # Zoom In
   "xte 'keydown Control_L' 'key minus' 'keyup Control_L'"
     b:7

 ```
+I'm emulating ctrl+shift+plus for Zoom out in order to respect the default Zoom Out bindings for nautilus.
+All the browsers I use also support the binding so it so it's works out well.
+Zoom-in doesn't need it for some reason.

 You can try this configuration by running xbindkeys in a terminal.
 It should daemonize, but will not run on restart.
 Fedora doesn't have this working with systemd out of the box, so I had to improvise to get this working on login.
 I made a desktop file in ~/.config/autostart